FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The realm is chosen to be independent of, and unused by, any existing organization, and thus to be usable by all organizations.
-The realm is one which should not be automatically proxied by any any Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542, Section 3}}.
+The realm is one which should not be automatically proxied by any Authentication, Authorization, and Accounting (AAA) proxy framework as defined in {{RFC7542, Section 3}}.
 The realm is also one which will not return results for {{?RFC7585}} dynamic discovery.